bengtmartensson/IrpTransmogrifier/README.md

             Print a possibly longer documentation for the present command.
           -h, -?, --help
             Print help for this command.
+          -c, --common, --options
+            Describe the common options only.
+            Default: false
           -s, --short
             Produce a short usage message.
             Default: false